Deflazit(Deflazacort)

 Use in Pregnancy & Lactation

 Pregnancy: Deflazacort does cross the placenta.
 However, when administered for prolonged periods or repeatedly during pregnancy, corticosteroids may increase the risk of intra-uterine growth retardation.
+As with all drugs, corticosteroids should only be prescribed when the benefits to the mother and child outweigh the risks.

 Nursing Mother: Corticosteroids are excreted in breast milk, although no data are available for Deflazacort.
 Doses of up to 50 mg daily of Deflazacort are unlikely to cause systemic effects in the infant.
 Infants of mothers taking higher doses than this may have a degree of adrenal suppression but the benefits of breast feeding are likely to outweigh any theoretical risk.